-That’s when Jorge Garcia, MD, her medical oncologist at Cleveland Clinic Taussig Cancer Center suggested a clinical trial that was showing evidence of being the first breakthrough in treating bladder cancer in 30 years.
+That’s when her medical oncologist at Cleveland Clinic Taussig Cancer Center suggested a clinical trial that was showing evidence of being the first breakthrough in treating bladder cancer in 30 years.

 Susan applied for the clinical trial, completing some pretty extensive paperwork and undergoing a variety of tests before being accepted into the trial which involves use of immunotherapy.

-“Rather than the drug being a chemical, like chemotherapy, that kills cancer cells, this drug uses the patient’s own immune system to fight the cancer cells,” says Dr. Garcia.
-“The drug is able to identify the cancer cells and keep them from replicating rather than killing them off.”
+Unlike chemotherapy drugs – chemicals that kill cancer cells – the drug used in the clinical trial uses the patient’s own immune system to fight the cancer cells.
+It is able to identify the cancer cells and keep them from replicating rather than killing them off.

 “I’m so impressed with Cleveland Clinic, the many resources available, and the friendly and knowledgeable team of health professionals who have supported me throughout this journey.
 This clinical trial has been life-changing for me.”